h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 Interactions with deployed contracts can be divided into two categories based on their effects and execution model:

-- **Views**: These are read-only operations that query contract state.
+**Views** are read-only operations that query contract state.
 They:

    - Execute immediately when called
    - Don't require gas fees
    - Return results directly to the caller
    - Never modify blockchain state or transfer assets

-- **Transactions**: These operations modify contract state, transfer assets, or both.
+**Transactions** are operations that modify contract state, transfer assets, or both.
 They:

    - Require gas fees for execution
    - Are executed only when transactions are mined on the blockchain
    - Return only the transaction id to the caller